silentorb/marloth-story/books/fairytale/part5.md

 decided it best to move on.

 "So to the orphanage it is then.
-That leaves us with the matter of actually finding that place; I have no idea where it is."
+That leaves us with the matter of actually finding the place; I have no idea where it is."

 "It's in a city." said James.
 "Though I don't know what the name of the city is."